 - The best call-back number should we have questions

-A written verification signed by the parent/guardian may also be used to report absences.
+A written verification signed by a parent/guardian may also be used to report absences.
 Telling the teacher will not excuse the absence.
 You must report all absences to the Attendance Office.

 An automatic attendance phone-dialer, working in conjunction with our attendance computer, will attempt to make day and evening calls when absences are not verified.
 Failure to verify the absence within 72 hours will result in the student receiving unexcused absences and possible truancy consequences.